Ljubinje

-Ljubinje (Љубиње) is a town and municipality located in Republika Srpska, an entity of Bosnia and Herzegovina.
-It is situated in south-eastern part of Herzegovina region.
+Ljubinje (Љубиње) is a town and municipality in Republika Srpska, Bosnia and Herzegovina.
+It is situated in southeastern part of Herzegovina.
 As of 2013, the town has a population of 2,744 inhabitants, while the municipality has 3,511 inhabitants.

 History

 Ancient history

-In antiquity, a road ran from Narona (near Metković) to Epidaurum (Cavtat) via Pardua, in present-day village Gradac near Ljubinje.
+In antiquity, a road ran from Narona (near Metković) to Epidaurum (Cavtat) via Pardua, in the present-day village of Gradac near Ljubinje.
 The remains of a Roman settlement have been identified near Ljubinje.
-No systematic expert investigations have been conducted in the area (as of 1973).
+No systematic expert investigations have been conducted in the area (since 1973).

 Middle Ages

-In the early medieval period the area of present-day Ljubinje municipality belonged to the large župa (county) of Popovo, constituting the northernmost part of Popovo county, bordering with the counties of Dubrave and Dabar.
+In the early medieval period the area of the present-day Ljubinje municipality belonged to the large župa (county) of Popovo, constituting the northernmost part of the Popovo county, bordering the counties of Dubrave and Dabar.
 Politically, the area belonged to Zahumlje ("Hum"), ruled between the 12th and early 14th century with minor interruptions by the Nemanjić dynasty.
-After the War of Hum (1326–1329), this part of Hum was occupied by Bosnian Ban Stjepan II Kotromanić, whose heir Tvrtko I had by 1373 extended the Bosnian borders southwards to include all of Hum.
+After the War of Hum (1326–1329), this part of Hum was occupied by the Bosnian Ban Stjepan II Kotromanić, whose heir Tvrtko I had by 1373 extended the Bosnian borders southwards to include all of Hum.
 Tvrtko's reign saw the rise of the Kosača family, of whom Vlatko Vuković had already by that time begun to rule much of Hum.
-Hum was governed in the family through Sandalj Hranić (1392–1435), Stjepan Vukčić Kosača (1435–1466), and the latters sons, until 1482.
+Hum was governed by the family through Sandalj Hranić (1392–1435), Stjepan Vukčić Kosača (1435–1466), and the latter's sons, until 1482.